adamcharnock/lightbus/docs/implementation/schema.rst

 * Is there demand for a schema?
 * Is JSON schema a good choice given Lightbus' :ref:`design goals <index:Goals>`?
-* Is the Lightbus schema format sane?
+* Is the Lightbus schema format sane? (hint: probably not yet)

 Why use a schema
 ----------------